int-brain-lab/iblvideo/README.md

 ### Network model versioning
 For lightning pose, we are no longer linking the versioning of the networks models with the code version (as was done for DLC).
-To update the models, upload them to the private and public S3 bucket in resources/lightning_pose with filename `networks_vX.Y.zip`.
+When the models are updated the test data should also be updated.
+Then upload both to the private and public S3 bucket in resources/lightning_pose with filename `networks_vX.Y.zip` and `lp_test_data_vX.Y.zip` respectively.
 Always keep the old models for reproducibility.
-Then update the default version number in `iblvideo.weights.download_lit_model` to `vX.Y`
+Then update the default version number to the new version `vX.Y` in the functions `iblvideo.weights.download_lit_model` and `iblvideo.tests.download_test_data._download_lp_test_data`.

-You should always also bump the version in `iblvideo/__init__.py` when you update the models (at least the PATCH).
+You should always also bump the code version in `iblvideo/__init__.py` when you update the models (at least the PATCH).
 This way, the code version that is stored in the alyx task can always be linked to a specific model version.